oguzhancevik/java-http-logging/README.md

-#Java HTTP Request Response Logging
+# Java HTTP Request Response Logging

+##### HttpLogFilter.java class logs all http request and response in a single line

 #### Examples